 Don’t be Confused

 If you are seeking the best and most complex food-friendly Moscato, stick to Italy’s Moscato d’Asti.
-But do not confuse this label with Asti Spumante- a fully-sparkling wine made from Nothern Italy’s Muscat which also has higher alcohol content.
-Moscato d’Asti comes from the best and ripest grapes by small winemakers who also make some of the greatest red wines such as Barbarescos and Barolos.
-Asti Spumante comes from large corporations and winemakers who do it on an industrial basis.
-Thus, the quality of grapes used don’t measure up to the standards of Moscato d’Asti.
+But don’t confuse this label with Asti Spumante, a sparkling wine similar to Moscato d’Asti but with higher alcohol content.
+Moscato d’Asti is produced from the best and ripest grapes by small winemakers famous for red wines, such as Barbarescos and Barolos.
+Asti Spumante is usually more run-of-the-mill, with grapes and production methods sub-par to the standards of Moscato d’Asti.

 Some of the greatest producers of Moscato d’Asti wine include La Spinetta, Bera Vittorio, Saracco, Marchesi di Grésy, Ceretto, Boro Margliano, Vietti, and Fratelli Barale.
 Their wines are not easy to come by but some are readily available at local wine stores with prices ranging from $12 – $20.
-If you are in California, try La Sirena Moscato Azul by Heidi Barrett.
+If you live in California, try La Sirena Moscato Azul by Heidi Barrett.
 It is derived from Canelli grapes, full of flavor, and fairly dry.
-But you have to incur almost double the cost of common Moscato d’ Asti wines.
 Avoid Moscatos by giant winemakers such as Constellation Brands, Wine Group, Casella Wines, and Gallo.